michaelacook/bootstrap-project-generator/README.md

     └── app.js
 ```

-Bootstrap Project Generator sets up the bare basic HTML, CSS and JavaScript files and folders and writes basic boilerplate to get you up and running with a header navbar and sticky footer. `index.html` contains the Bootstrap CDN links, links to other generated files.
+Bootstrap Project Generator sets up HTML, CSS and JavaScript files and folders and writes basic boilerplate to get you up and running with a header navbar and sticky footer. `index.html` contains the Bootstrap CDN links, links to other generated files.

 ## Installing
 To install, run: